visipedia/iwildcam_comp/readme.md

 ### Acknowledgements

 Data is primarily provided by the Wildlife Conservation Society (WCS), iNaturalist, the U.S. Geological Survey, and Microsoft AI for Earth.
+Count annotations on the test set were generously provided by [Centaur Labs](https://www.centaurlabs.com/).